okeeffed/cheat-sheets/Drupal/Drupal-8.md

 As we update the field names, we can see the `machine name` on the left updating - this is important for the database itself.

 The next step is asking for global settings themselves.

+Next, we can add help text, add `required` and a default value.